JamieMason/grunt-imageoptim/README.md

 }
 ```

-## Custom options for each task
+### Custom options for each task

-Here we have a task for a folder of PNGs and another of JPGs.
+Here we have a task for a folder of PNGs and another for JPGs.
 Since we use ImageAlpha to optimise PNGs but not JPGs and vice versa with JPEGmini, here we toggle their availability between the two tasks.

 ```javascript
 imageoptim: {